Damage symptoms

 Screen Damage Symptoms: Start With What You See

 You do not need to know yet whether the cause was pressure, water, or heat.
-If you can describe the screen behavior clearly, start here and use the routes below to match the pattern before you guess at the cause.
+If you can describe what the screen is doing, start with the visible pattern and narrow it down before guessing.

 • A black patch, dark area, or spreading spot

-Use this hub when the screen shows a visible change you can point to right away.
+Start here when the screen shows a visible change you can point to right away.

 • Lines that showed up after pressure or a flex event